 We're blessed with the support of key advisors with decades of experience in the food, restaurant and fishing industries.

 Chef Lupita Vidal is a chef and native of the state of Tabasco, Mexico and is the owner of La Cevichería restaurant in the capital Villahermosa.
-Lupita was the first chef to take us up on our proposal to eat the pez diablo and is a close friend of the company.
-We work together in education and awareness events to promote the consumption of the fish and advises us on new dishes with the fish.
+Lupita was the first chef to take us up on our proposal to serve the pez diablo and is a close friend of the company.
+We work together in education and awareness events to promote the consumption of the fish and Lupita advises us on new dishes with the fish.
 Lupita also sells her famous pez diablo burger in her restaurant which has become a hit across the region.

 Alisha brings nearly 15 years of food and sustainability marketing and communications experience, with a particular specialty in seafood.